Offices in Hyannis, Easton & New Bedford

 Another type of special needs trust is a first-party trust.
 This form of SNT is typically established when a disabled individual receives money through a legal settlement, retirement funds, life insurance proceeds or an inheritance.
 The trust will hold these assets in order to preserve the special needs person’s eligibility for benefits.

-Contact our Southern Massachusetts Special Needs Planning Attorney
+Contact our Southeastern Massachusetts Special Needs Planning Attorney

 At Surprenant & Beneski, P.C., we are keenly aware that planning for a loved one with special needs can be challenging.
 Our legal team will provide you with informed representation and caring, personal service.
 We will take the time to get to know you and understand the challenges facing your loved one.